openeuler-mirror/test-tools/EBS_Auto_Test/EBS_mugen/README.en.md

 ## Update log
 - New mugen entry function
-- Added support for setting testsuit directory and testing envrionment
+- Added support for setting testsuit directory and testing environment
 - Added python util functions for testing

 ## How to use